 One of the proposals for a quantum-resistant cryptographic verification process is known as Crystals-Dilithium.
 Specifically, Crystals-Dilithium is a “digital signature scheme that is strongly secure under chosen message attacks based on the hardness of lattice problems over module lattices.”

-Lattice-based cryptography is a relatively new branch of cryptography that offers protection against quantum computers and the coherent quantum superpositions of information they allow.
+Lattice-based cryptography is a relatively new branch of cryptography that offers protection against quantum computers and the provision of "coherent quantum superpositions" of data, meaning a qubit that exists as both a 0 and 1 at the same time.

 As such, lattice-based digital signature schemes such as Crystals-Dilithium will ensure a smooth and secure transition from existing cryptographic methods to stronger, quantum-secure encryption techniques.

 To stay two steps ahead of attackers and remain at the bleeding edge of the blockchain industry, Komodo’s Lead Dev James ‘jl777’ Lee has already implemented the Crystals-Dilithium digital signature scheme.
-The new custom consensus module is simply called Dilithium.
+The new Antara Module is simply called Dilithium.

-Integrating Dilithium was made simple with Komodo’s custom consensus framework.
-The open source code for the Crystals-Dilithium digital signature scheme was added into a smart module, along with a few small modifications.
+Integrating Dilithium was made simple with Komodo’s Antara Framework.
+The open source code for the Crystals-Dilithium digital signature scheme was added into a module, along with a few small modifications.

 One of these modifications was to allow users to create a new type of quantum-secure address.
 First, users register a handle of their choosing.
 This registration process executes a transaction on the blockchain, which takes both the user’s quantum-secure public key and chosen handle into account.
 This allows a mere 32 bytes of data (the transaction ID of the registration transaction) to refer to 3 kilobytes of data (the uncompressed Dilithium public key).